ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Today, even more so than when Etheruem was launched in 2015, it is increasingly obvious that censorship is becoming the weapon of choice of a dying system that is desperately attempting to cling on to relevance.
 As these old institutions become increasingly threatened by change, it seems likely that ever-more drastic measures will be taken in an attempt defend their position.

+Before blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was reliant on centralized control points that could be exploited.
+With cryptography, though, and just in the Nick of time, Satoshi graced us with the answer to this reliance, which has turned the tables on the existing [logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and provided humanity with an alternative emergent order.

 As time goes on, the attacks against free, fair and open alternatives to the status quo will ramp up.
-The cryptocurrency ecosystem will enter a new phase, a highly antagonistic phase, where the uncensorability of blockchain technology will truly be put to the test, and the central points of failure in systems that have them will be sought out and exploited.
+The cryptocurrency ecosystem will enter a new phase, a highly antagonistic phase, where the uncensorability of blockchain technology will truly be put to the test, and the central points of failure in cryptocurrency systems that have them will be sought out and exploited.
 For use cases that are not approved by incumbants, only the _Soverign Grade_ will survive.

 In the future, in order to maintain utility and value, blockchains must be able to resist a range of social, economic and technological attacks will be deployed against them.
-The list of attacks are ever growing and new forms of attack are likely to be conjured up, but a few of the more obvious potential failure states will be explored here.
+The list of attacks are ever growing and new forms of attack are likely to be conjured up, but a few of the more obvious potential failure states will be explored below.

 ### The Ephemeral Foundation

-Th number one cause of death for blockchain projects is.

-Simply, if a project depends on a central organizing comittee and that comitte runs out of funds or otherwise deserts the project, it becomes unmaintained and
+Historically, the number one cause of death for blockchains is when the teams responsible for maintaining it no longer operate.
+Simply put, if a project depends on a central organizing comittee or developer team, it will only last as long as this organization exists.

-Blockchain is a unqiue technology because this coordination problem can be solved through the _Buy and Contribute_ strategy, which incentivises contributions without a central Aritifical source of funding for the project.
-The overreliance on artificial funding is difficult to detect... blah blah.

-When the cash runs out, the development that was reliant on this will disappear, and unlike other chains that never had this artificial cash source, alternative funding models have evolved.

-More importantly, what drives deicion making on this new orphaned project?
-Without a set of guiding principles to follow, it will surely devlolve into a kleptocratic race to the bottom to pillage the corpse of whatever value remains.
+Organizations can cease to operate for many reasons; be it a simple rugpull, running out of funds, getting hacked, getting hammered by regulators, traffic accidents, or any other number of reasons, these factors are often outside the control of this team, so it is down to luck or the approval of regualtors as to whether or not a project can survive.

+In many cases, the existance of a Foundation disincentivises other teams from contributing to the protocol on a level playing field.
+Third parties will always be second class citizens compared to this central organizing comitte, who are calling the shots and disproportionately benefitting from price action, which further solidifies reliance on the Foundation to maintain and direct the project, and at the very least prevents a natural organization heirarchy from emerging.

+This reliance on a central team may provide direction and big budgets in the short term, but it burdons the protocol with a kind of "centralization debt" that is difficult to pay off.
+Eventually, like all organizations, the central team will cease to operate, and the project is likely to become either abandoned or maladapted to life without this group.

 ### Meatspace Capture

-A centralizing organizing comittee presents other potential failure states that are more insidious than simple lack of maintenance.

-- Meatspace Capture
-- Reguatory Risk
-- Corporate Capture, Consensys, Metamask(?)
-- Kompromat
+For high value projects that have an overreliance on centralized teams, as time goes on, a fate far more insidious than mere abandonment becomes increasingly likely.
+Like clockwork, as with all top down centralized institutions, they become captured by special interests through various manipulative techniques.

+If a powerful institution feels threaterened by a new technology, rather than trying to stamp it out, which may be impossible, it is far more effective to simply compromise and disrupt it's operation by influencing the direction of development in a way that does not fundamentally upset the status quo.

+This can be acheived by turning influencers and the leadership of an organization into puppets, who's strings are pulled through a variety of carrots and sticks.
+Humans are fallable and are suceptible to all degrees of manipulation and blackmail; peer pressure, politics, kickbacks, bribes, psyops, honey traps, kompromat, phyiscal threats, imprisonment, or worse.

+With enough key targets under the thumb of an attacker, they are then able to control the future of a chain through their authority, making subtle incremental changes that further increase their grip and control over decision making.

+One of the most problematic elements of this type of failure state is that it can be done in a way that is totally undetectable; it may be that the level to which a central team is compromised is unkown, and it only becomes obvious that the chain is captured when it is too late.

+Even if a centralized team is not fully compromised, the very potential of this compromise can sow distrust and uneasiness; conspiracy theories and the questioning of decision making may undermine a project's leadership and stability if they appear not to be driven by merit alone, and simple divide and conquer tactics deployed against the organizing comittee may be enough to paralyze the chain.

+This failure state shows there is an inherant contradiction within any blockchain project that relies on a central organizing comittees, as it necessatates that these supposedly decentralized projects are in fact depending on a central group that can and will be bent to the will of anyone who feels like the cost of doing so is worth it.

 ### Compromised Consensus